Monday, 31 May 2021

 It's a great thing, this serial number.
 You can use any serial numbering you like.
 Which means if you're a boring old vicar you can just start at number 1 and work up.
 Then when you're talking to the registrar about the wedding document that didn't turn up (which will never happen), they can ask you which parish it was in as you've sent them four number 6's this month.
 If you're a vicar who was formerly in IT, you're liable to overthink it, and try to develop some numbering scheme that accounts for, for instance, having two church in the same parish but only one book so you'd better have some kind of structured key except you remember from your Business Analyst training in 1988 that you DON'T PUT MEANING IN A KEY.
 So maybe you need another book to identify the link entity between marriages and churches.
 Or something.
 There's no obvious reason why the sequence numbers should be strictly sequential, by the way.
 They could frankly write the names of the books of the Bible in there, or only prime numbers, or ascending values of vulgar fractions.
 The scope for creativity appears to be huge.

 Let's move on.
-You're going to need to go and hang around by the post box, and try and persuade the postperson to let you have the marriage document back and that's gonna be tricky.
+You've realised you have duplicated the sequence number.
+So you're going to need to go and hang around by the post box, and try and persuade the postperson to let you have the marriage document back and that's gonna be tricky.
+Not to mention probably illegal.
 Better wear your dog collar.
 And stop all that stress-dribbling.

 You will have noticed that at no point in the process so far has the best man got a copy of the marriage certificate to lose six hours later in hilarious circumstances.
 The happy couple have to apply for this separately, by contacting the registry office, either before, after, or presumably even during the wedding ceremony.
 Perhaps there's an opportunity to make the liturgy include the phoning of the Registry Office just after the priest has declared them person and other person, or whatever the next gender-neutral marriage ceremony will say.
 However.
 Let's suppose, despite the Royal Mail never losing documents, that the arrival of the document at the registry office never happened.
 Now what?